Teachit's editorial policy

 - Format.
 What format should the resource take to make it most useful?

 - Accuracy.
 Are answers correct?
 Do puzzles/games work?
+Are the insrtructions clear and easy to follow for students?
 Are references (to texts, for example) correct?

 - Copyright.
 Do text extracts or images infringe copyright regulations?
-Do we need to apply for copyright permissions or can we replace elements with copyright-free content without changing the resource?
+Do we need to apply for copyright permissions?

 - Originality.
 Has the resource been published elsewhere?
 (We only publish original content.)

-Our aim is to honour the original resource as much as possible, making changes only where necessary to ensure it functions effectively for a wide audience.
+Our aim is to honour the original resource as much as possible, making changes only where necessary to ensure it functions effectively for a wider audience.